New universal operator approximation theorem for encoder-decoder architectures: New universal operator approximation theorem

 It follows from the triangular inequality and by choosing $n\geq \max\{N_G, N_H\}$ that

 which shows the claim. \end{proof}

 With the preceding considerations, we are now prepared to prove our main result: a universal operator approximation theorem for operators between spaces having the EDAP.
-It shows that operator approximation is possible by a sequence of encoder-decoder architectures that converge uniformly to the given operator on every compact set, which is statement \ref{fig:approximation_types:(B)} in Figure \ref{fig:approximation_types}.
-As discussed in Section \ref{sec:approximation_properties}, there are diverse choices for suitable encoders and decoders.
-As we will point out in Section \ref{sec:examples_architectures}, the theorem is hence applicable, in particular, to many famous architectures used in the field of operator learning, but it is not restricted to neural networks. \begin{theorem} Let $(\X, d_\X)$ and $(\Y, d_\Y)$ be metric spaces having the EDAP with mappings $D_n^\X, E_n^\X$ and $D_n^\Y, E_n^\Y$, respectively.
+It shows that operator approximation is possible by a sequence of encoder-decoder architectures that converge uniformly to the given operator on every compact set, which is statement \labelcref{fig:approximation_types:(B)} in \Cref{fig:approximation_types}.
+As discussed in \Cref{sec:approximation_properties}, there are diverse choices for suitable encoders and decoders.
+As we will point out in Section \ref{sec:examples_architectures}, the theorem is hence applicable, in particular, to many famous architectures used in the field of operator learning, but it is not restricted to neural networks. \begin{theorem} Let $(\X, d_\X)$ and $(\Y, d_\Y)$ be metric spaces having the input-EDAP and output-EDAP, respectively.
+Denote suitable encoders and decoders by $D_n^\X, E_n^\X$ and $D_n^\Y, E_n^\Y$.
 Let $\FF$ be a set of universal function approximators.
-Then for every $G\in \CC(\X, \Y)$ there exists a sequence $\varphi_n\in \FF$ such that for every compact $K\subset \X$ it holds that
+Then for every $G\in \CC(\X, \Y)$ there exists a sequence $\varphi_n\in \FF$ such that for every compact $K\subseteq \X$ it holds that